In 2004,the NSW Court of Criminal Appeal handed down a guideline judgement concerning high range drink driving.

 2. In ordinary cases of a second or subsequent high range drinking offence:

 a.
-A section 10 order is only appropriate in rare cases
+A non conviction order is only appropriate in rare cases

 b.
 A section 9 good behaviour bond is not sufficient punishment in most cases